Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 grep "Sorghum" species.txt # find lines containing "Sorghum"

-grep -v "Sorghum" species.txt # -v = invert: show lines that do NOT match
+grep -v "Sorghum" species.txt # -v: invert -- show lines that do NOT match

-# Bioinformatics uses of grep
+# Bioinformatics-specific uses

-grep -v "^#" variants.vcf # skip VCF header lines (start with #)
+grep -v "^#" variants.vcf # skip VCF header lines (lines starting with #)

-05 sort & uniq
+07 sort & uniq — organise and deduplicate

 sort — Sort lines